 In the same way that you get diminishing returns on staying early in your career, you get diminishing returns on bouncing around later.

 The caveat to these learn-a-ton jobs is that some of the later, high-value lessons take an increasingly long time to learn – especially lessons related to managing people.
-These tenures are important opportunities to make deep friends, because when these co-workers go start a company, they’re only going to choose 1 or 2 co-founders, and these are more likely to be great business partners than the friends you met at your first job.

 Are There Shortcuts?